jawsk10/files-/README.md

-# Most of the tweaks found here are meant for Intel processors only.
-Previous versions of .bat files are now a part of the scripts in the tweaks folder.
+# Credits to Proviise for the entire tweaks folder, some changes were made but these are the most sensible and powerful tweaks for the time being.